-*The limit is $8,000 for students who have not reached junior standing.
+*The aggregate limit is $11,000 for students who have not reached junior standing.

 Cost of Borrowing